vib-singlecell-nf/vsn-pipelines/docs/features.rst

 If you have a single file containing the metadata information of all your samples, use ``aio`` method otherwise use ``obo``.

-For both methods, here are the mandatory params to set:
+For both methods, here are the mandatory parameters to set:

 - ``off`` should be set to ``h5ad``
 - ``method`` choose either ``obo`` or ``aio``
 - ``annotationColumnNames`` is an array of columns names from ``cellMetaDataFilePath`` containing different annotation metadata to add.

-If ``aio`` used, the following additional params are required:
+If ``aio`` used, the following additional parameters are required:

 - ``cellMetaDataFilePath`` is a file path pointing to a single .tsv file (with header) with at least 2 columns: a column containing all the cell IDs and an annotation column.
 - ``indexColumnName`` is the column name from ``cellMetaDataFilePath`` containing the cell IDs information.
 This column **can** have unique values; if it's not the case, it's important that the combination of the values from the ``indexColumnName`` and the ``sampleColumnName`` are unique.
 - ``sampleColumnName`` is the column name from ``cellMetaDataFilePath`` containing the sample ID/name information.
-Make sur that the values from this column match the samples IDs inferred from the data files.
+Make sure that the values from this column match the samples IDs inferred from the data files.
 To know how those are inferred, please read the `Input Data Formats`_ section.

-If ``obo`` is used, the following params are required:
+If ``obo`` is used, the following parameters are required:

 - ``cellMetaDataFilePath``